parevalo/workflow/README.md

-# workflow
+# Continuous unbiased area estimation
-Repository to include all the basic scripts needed to run all steps of yatsm for each of the scenes
+Repository that shows all the steps followed to calculate annual unbiased area estimates for stable and change land cover classes in the Colombian amazon between 2001 and 2016.
+It does not include preprocessing steps, but the data requirements are described in the workflow_steps.md file.

 ### Definitive stratification